RBen19/jwt-laravel-12/README.md

-# RedProduct - JWT Authentication API
+# JWT Authentication API

 A secure and robust RESTful API built with Laravel 12 that provides complete JWT-based authentication functionality including user registration, login, profile management, and password reset with OTP verification.

 ## About This Project

-RedProduct is a Laravel-based authentication API that implements industry-standard security practices to prevent common vulnerabilities like user enumeration attacks.
+this project is a Laravel-based authentication API that implements industry-standard security practices to prevent common vulnerabilities like user enumeration attacks.
 The API uses JSON Web Tokens (JWT) for stateless authentication and includes features such as:

 - **User Registration** - Create new user accounts with validated credentials
 - **User Login** - Authenticate users and issue JWT tokens with custom claims